-Alice Fernbank tells traditional stories from around the world, including tales of tricksters, shape-shifters, ghosts and mythical creatures; tales of lovers, historical legends and epic myths.
-Alice loves to tell transformational stories of women and girls and their heroic adventures, and stories of the land and water, with an affinity for the folktales and legends of the East Anglian fen country, where she spent her childhood.
+Alice tells stories to children and adults, offering a range of programmes for all ages.
+Her stories come from world myths and folktales, with many from the Celtic tradition.
+They include tales of tricksters and shape-shifters; ghosts and mythical creatures; historical legends and epic myths.
+Alice loves to tell transformational stories of women and girls and their heroic adventures, and stories about the land and water of the East Anglian fen country, where she spent her childhood.

-Alice also practises the art of spontaneous storytelling; improvising stories in the moment, for both entertainment and healing.
+She also practises the art of spontaneous storytelling; improvising stories in the moment.

 Alice came to storytelling through her career as an actress in the theatre.
 She now uses her theatrical skills to enrich her storytelling, creating believable engaging characters interwoven within her telling.

 Igniting imaginations and connecting people young and old through story is a passion of Alice’s.
 In 2015, she moved from London to Edinburgh and was greeted by a warm community of storytellers who are keeping the oral tradition alive.
 Here in Scotland she works with school children, teenagers, parents, teachers, university lecturers, and entrepreneurs, helping them to discover the power of storytelling.